 This Best Fluffy Pancake Recipe recipe makes perfectly juicy, tender, and flavorful steak every time!
 Serve with potatoes and a side salad for an unforgettable dinner in under 30 minutes.

-Transfer finished pancakes to a sheet pan and keep warm in a 200 F oven until serving.
-Top with butter, syrup or desired accompaniments.
+Transfer cooked pancakes to a wire rack on a sheet pan and keep in a 200°F oven until ready to serve; top as desired.

 Last Step: Please leave a rating and comment letting us know how you liked this recipe!
 This helps our business to thrive and continue providing free, high-quality recipes for you.